Connectome Smoothing via Low-rank Approximations: Statistical Connectome Models

 \subsection{Stochastic Blockmodel as an RDPG}

-One of the most common structures for graphs is that vertices tend to cluster into communities such that vertices of the same community behave similarly, connecting to similar sets of nodes.
-This structural property is captured by the stochastic blockmodel (SBM) \citep{holland1983stochastic}, where each vertex is assigned to a block and the probability that an edge exists between two vertices depends only on their respective block memberships.
+One of the most common structures for graphs is that vertices tend to cluster into communities.
+Vertices of the same community behave similarly, connecting to similar sets of nodes.

+This structural property is captured by the stochastic blockmodel (SBM) \cite{holland1983stochastic}, where each vertex is assigned to a block and the probability that an edge exists between two vertices depends only on their respective block memberships.